 Credit risk is mainly the risk that the customers of the companies within the Group will not be able to pay in full and within the usual deadlines the amounts owed by them.
-Trade receivables are presented in the This document is a translation from the original Bulgarian text, in case of divergence the Bulgarian text shall prevail Page 52 of 59 consolidated statement of financial position at amortized cost.
+Trade receivables are presented in the consolidated statement of financial position at amortized cost.
 An impairment has been charged for doubtful and uncollectible loans, as there have been events identifying uncollectible losses based on past experience.